Foreign relations of the Mughal Empire

 The Surrender of Kandahar, a miniature painting from the Padshahnama depicting Persians surrendering keys of the city to Kilij Khan in 1638.

-The foreign relations of the Mughal Empire were characterized by competition with the Persian Empire to the west, the Marathas and others to the south, and the British to the east.
+The foreign relations of the Mughal Empire were characterized by competition with Safavid Persia to the west, the Marathas and others to the south, and the British to the east.
 Steps were taken by successive Mughal rulers to secure the western frontiers of India.
-The Khyber Pass along the Kabul- Qandahar route was the natural defence for India, and their foreign policy revolved around securing these outposts, as also balancing the rise of powerful empires in the region.
+The Khyber Pass along the Kabul-Qandahar route was the natural defence for India, and their foreign policy revolved around securing these outposts, as also balancing the rise of powerful empires in the region.

-During the break up of the Timurid Empire in the 15th century, the Ottomans in Turkey, the Safavids in Persia and the Uzbegs in central Asia emerged as the new contenders of power.
-While the Safavids were Shia by faith, Ottomans along with Uzbegs were Sunni.
-The Mughals were also Sunni and Uzbegs were their natural enemies, who caused Babur and other Timurid princes to leave Khurasan and Samarqand.
-The powerful Uzbegs who held sway over central India sought an alliance of Sunni powers to defeat the Shia-ruled Persia, but Mughals were too broadminded to be driven away by the sectarian conflicts.
-The Mughal rulers, especially Akbar, were keen to develop strong ties with Persia in order to balance the warring Uzbegs.
-Thus, the foreign policy of Mughals was centred around strengthening their ties with Persia, while maintaining the balance of power in the region by keeping a check on the evolution of a united Uzbeg empire.
+During the break up of the Timurid Empire in the 15th century, the Ottomans in Turkey, the Safavids in Persia and the Uzbeks in Central Asia emerged as the new contenders of power.
+While the Safavids were Shia by faith, the Ottomans along with Uzbeks were Sunni.
+The Mughals were also Sunni and Uzbeks were their natural enemies, who caused Babur and other Timurid princes to leave Khorasan and Samarkand.
+The powerful Uzbeks who held sway over central Asia sought an alliance of Sunni powers to defeat the Shia-ruled Persia, but Mughals were too broadminded to be driven away by the sectarian conflicts.
+The Mughal emperors, especially Akbar, were keen to develop strong ties with Persia in order to balance the warring Uzbeks.
+Thus, the foreign policy of Mughals was centred around strengthening their ties with Persia, while maintaining the balance of power in the region by keeping a check on the evolution of a united Uzbek empire.

-Arabian peninsula
+Arabian Peninsula

 The Mughal emperors were generally enthusiastic with their donation with the Shariff of Mecca.

-Mariam-uz-Zamani, wife of emperor Akbar, built a massive trading ship named Rahīmī for trade and Haj pilgrims at the Khizri Darwaza on the Ravi River.
+Mariam-uz-Zamani built a massive trading ship named Rahīmī for trade and Hajj pilgrims at the Khizri Darwaza on the Ravi River.
 This place was later renamed by Maharaja Ranjit Singh as Sheranwala Darwaza.
-The Rahimi was homeported in Surat but often traveled to Jeddah, the port near Mecca on the Red Sea, where she carried merchandise for the vendors of the holy city and trafficked in pilgrims on various parts of their journey.
+The Rahimi was homeported in Surat but often travelled to Jeddah, the port near Mecca on the Red Sea, where she carried merchandise for the vendors of the holy city and trafficked in pilgrims on various parts of their journey.
 The successor of Shah Jahan, Aurangzeb, also owned a trading ship bigger than Rahīmī, Ganj-i-Sawai, which mainly purposed for annual Hajj pilgrimage travel from India to Hejaz.